informatom/ember-hobo-demo/README.md

 ## Structure

-We have three Resources contracts, contractitems and consumableitems, both on the Ember as well as the Hobo side.
+We have three resources: contracts, contractitems and consumableitems, both on the Ember as well as the Hobo side.
 Contracts have many contract items, contractitems have many consumableitems.
 Attrubutes math to each other, that means demo_attribute in Rails would have a demoAttribute on the Ember side.

 The ember data store uses [Ember Data](https://github.com/emberjs/data) and the [Active Model Adapter](http://emberjs.com/api/data/classes/DS.ActiveModelAdapter.html) for serializing and deserializing model data into json requests and data.